project-chip/zap/docs/access.md

 # Access control features

 ZAP supports access control on all ZCL entities.
 It's down to the implementation of the SDK to map these features to the required and supported access control SDK features.
+ZAP generally just provides a data model and a mechanism to encode it in the meta-info files, and propagate that data to the generation templates, without assigning specific meanings to the data points.

 ## Base terms